 Unless explicitly exempted from disclosure, all posts, pages, and documents provided on this website are considered public records disclosable upon proper request.
 The process for requesting public records is explained on our public-facing website at: https://wadistricts.org/public-records-requests.

-The ability to comment on posts and pages is disabled throughout this website.
+The ability to comment on posts and pages is generally disabled throughout this website.

 Errors or inaccuracies?